wenjia-z/ORIE4741_Project/README.md

 ### Our focuses:

+-  efficeient features on stock price.
-- How to use SVM, decision tree, random forest and XGboost to predict S&P 500 Price.
+- Use SVM, decision tree, random forest and XGboost to predict S&P 500 Price.
 - Compare the results of different methods.
 Try to make improvement.

 ### Our steps: